 A computed tomographic scan was conducted.
 A special X-ray machine stored a number of slices of the skull.
 The images were then assembled into a three dimensional model.
 Scientists measured the soft tissue at specific points in the faces of eight women, calculated an average, and used it as a template for the imposition of the soft parts of the digital skull.

 Her nose and lips were modeled with a certain artistic freedom.
 Since the skull was missing the lower jaw, it had to be improvised.
-The skeleton suggests that the woman was about 5 feet (156 cm) tall, while the teeth indicate an age of 35-40 years old.
+The skeleton suggests that the woman was about five feet (156 centimeters) tall, while the teeth indicate an age of 35-40 years old.
 The woman’s diet was based on sea food like fish, shellfish, crabs, seals and whale.
 Her teeth had no cavities, but they were worn.
 This may indicate that she had used them as a tool, for example to process skin and leather.

 -I think the visualization can help increase the people’s curiosity.
 Just bones can be so abstract.
 For us it was a point to make the past less distant, to show that the Stone Age was a vibrant part of our history.
 The image we made shows a woman who looked like you and me.
 She would fit right into the population, senior scientist Berit Sellevold at the Norwegian Institute for Cultural Heritage Research (NIKU) told in an interview.